Beee4life/b3-editor-override/README.md

 <a name="quicktags"></a>
 ### Quicktags

 Ever since WordPress introduced [Quicktags](https://codex.wordpress.org/Quicktags_API), people have been wanting to customize them.
 Naturally, a lot of tutorials popped up, demonstrating how to do this.
-The problem is that all of them require that you edit quicktags.js, a file in WordPress.
+The problem is that a lot of them require that you edit quicktags.js, a file in WordPress.

 You can easily do so by creating a simple custom plugin with 1 function.